nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds new person to FINDvisor
+1. User adds new person to FINDvisor.
-2. User requests to list persons
+2. User requests to list persons.
-3. FINDvisor shows a list of persons
+3. FINDvisor shows a list of persons.
-4. User requests to schedule a meeting with a specific person in the lsit
+4. User requests to schedule a meeting with a specific person in the list.
-5. Meeting is scheduled
+5. Meeting is scheduled.

+    Use case ends.

 **Extensions**